tarekcampossaleh/ascii-canvas/README.md

 ### For Drawing operations, we have the following options:

-- *Rectangle*, parameterised with:
+- *Rectangle*, parameterized with:
-   -  `id` - Globally unique identifier, `integer`, used for select the canvas drawing target.
-If the requested id doesn't exist, a blank 50x25 canvas with the next avaliable id is created.
+   -  `id` - Globally unique identifier, `integer`, used for selecting the canvas drawing target.
+If the requested id doesn't exist, a blank 50x25 canvas with the next available id is created.
-   -  `width` - A `integer`, used for express the width size of the drawing
+   -  `width` - A `integer`, used for expressing the width size of the drawing
-   -  `height` - A `integer`, used for express the height size of the drawing
+   -  `height` - A `integer`, used for expressing the height size of the drawing
    -  `x` - A `integer`, used for defining the upper-left corner x-axis from 0 to 50
    -  `y` - A `integer`, used for defining the upper-left corner y-axis from 0 to 25
    -  `outline_char` A `ASCII utf-8 char` used for defining the outline character.
 In case of `none`, assign the value `""`